YeonSphere/Nexus/docs/ARCHITECTURE.md

 ## Extension System

-The extension system is not yet implemented.
-Future plans include:
+The extension system has been implemented with the following features:
+- A sandboxed environment for running extensions securely
-- Creating an API for extensions to interact with browser functionality
+- An API for extensions to interact with browser functionality
-- Implementing a sandboxed environment for running extensions
-- Developing a system for managing and updating extensions
+- A system for managing and updating extensions
+- Support for popular extension formats (e.g., Chrome extensions)

+## Current Features

+1. Robust ad-blocking system with customizable filters
+2. Sync system for user data across devices
+3. Improved performance through efficient memory management and tab suspension
+4. Built-in password manager
+5. Support for progressive web apps (PWAs)
+6. Enhanced privacy features with fingerprint protection and VPN integration
+7. User-friendly theme system for customization

 ## Future Improvements

-1. Implement a more robust ad-blocking system with customizable filters
+1. Implement a more advanced content blocking system
-2. Develop a sync system for user data across devices
+2. Develop a native mobile version of the browser
-3. Improve performance through better memory management and tab suspension
+3. Integrate AI-powered features for improved browsing experience
+4. Enhance developer tools and debugging capabilities
-4. Implement a built-in password manager
+5. Implement a built-in email client
-5. Add support for progressive web apps (PWAs)
+6. Add support for decentralized protocols (e.g., IPFS, DAT)
-6. Enhance privacy features with fingerprint protection and VPN integration
-7. Create a user-friendly theme system for customization
+7. Develop a secure and private cloud storage solution